ggalangswt/NusaPay-hackquest/README.md

 ### Introduction to NusaPay

-**Welcome to the NusaPay GitBook**, a next-generation **cross-border payment protocol** designed to revolutionize international money transfers.
+**Welcome to the NusaPay**, a next-generation **cross-border payment protocol** designed to revolutionize international money transfers.
 In this Web3 era, NusaPay emerges as a fundamental financial solution that **simplifies the complex process of sending funds across borders**, directly converting digital assets into local currencies.
 As a project participating in the **MetaMask Card Dev Cook-Off Hackathon,** NusaPay demonstrates the unlimited potential of decentralized finance to address real-world challenges.

 ###